HiDhineshRaja/TensorFlow_Custom_ObjectDetection_/README.md

 ```
 => In this repository I have created the Elephant detection app.So I downloaded the images of the elephants from the google and put it in the images folder of this repository.

-=>Go to the data folder of this repository and follow the instructions given in the DataSet_Creation_Procedure.md file to create the dataset which could be feed to the Tensorflow object detection Api.
+=>Go to the data folder of this repository and follow the instructions given in the DataSet_Creation_Procedure.md file.
+  and create the dataset which could be feed to the Tensorflow object detection Api.

 -------------------------------------------------------------------------------------------------------------------------------------------------

 ##### Some of the Limitations of my App:
 ```
 => Since I trained this with less data set and for only 40 minutes the accuracy will be sometimes less.But if you train with large dataset and with huge GPU power then accuracy will be high.